coq/coq/doc/sphinx/addendum/implicit-coercions.rst

       If :n:`@type` is a coercion class :n:`@ident'` applied to some arguments then :n:`@ident` is defined and an identity coercion of name :n:`Id_@ident_@ident'` is
       declared.
-Otherwise said, this is an abbreviation for
+In other words, this is an abbreviation for

       :n:`Definition @ident := @type.`
       :n:`Identity Coercion Id_@ident_@ident' : @ident >-> @ident'`.